-The easiest way to do this is to ensure any carpets, playmats or rugs in their nursery are regularly vacuumed to eliminate sitting allergens and dust.
-When cleaning windowsills and other hard surfaces, but sure to use a slightly damp cloth or sponge to pick up dust instead of simply moving it.
+The easiest way to do this is to ensure any carpets, playmats, or rugs in their nursery are regularly vacuumed to eliminate sitting allergens and dust.
+When cleaning window sills and other hard surfaces, be sure to use a slightly damp cloth or sponge to pick up dust instead of simply moving it.

 Come laundry day, why not let your child’s mattress air out for a few hours?
 Let it sit free of sheets until you next use it.
 If you feel it could do with cleaning, wipe it down gently, or hoover the surface to remove excess dust or debris.
 If you do choose to give it a wipe, allow the mattress time to air dry fully before use.

 When washing baby clothes, opt for gentle bio detergents to reduce the chance of skin irritation, and store everything away appropriately to avoid gathering dust.
 Make sure to have plenty of soft toys on rotation for regular washes, too.
 Hard though it can be to tear little ones from their cuddlies, doing so will ensure a more hygienic anti-allergy nursery.

 For toddlers and children, consider peeling their covers back before making the bed to let the mattress and duvet air out and stay fresh.